If you are looking for the newest information, find updates for the 2021 H-1B lottery here.

 - On April 1, USCIS starts accepting H-1B visa applications.
 The organization will accept up to 85,000 total applications (see below) before reaching its “cap.”
 However, USCIS will continue to accept applications even after the cap is exceeded.
 (Just don’t be an early bird: If your application arrives before April 1, your file might be returned.)

 - In mid-April, the computer-generated lottery process begins.
-Approved petitions–65,000 for the general category and 20,000 for the advanced degree exemption–are selected at random.
+Approved petitions–65,000 for the general category and 20,000 for the advanced-degree exemption–are selected at random.
 The lottery starts with applicants of all degree levels.
-After a first-round lottery, the remaining advanced degree beneficiaries are entered into a second-round lottery.
+After a first-round lottery, the remaining advanced-degree beneficiaries enter a second-round lottery.
 According to USCIS, applicants who hold advanced degrees issued in the U.S. can increase their chances 16 percent by applying to both the general and advanced lotteries.

 - By May 20, USCIS will reply to H-1B petitioners who applied for “premium processing.”
 Premium processing applicants pay a fee of $1,410 USD, but are guaranteed a decision on their applications within 15 days (or else they receive a refund).
 Using the premium processing service does not increase your chances of being selected in the lottery.
 If you did not use the premium processing service, your check status can hint at your lottery result.
-USCIS starts cashing checks from those who were selected in the lottery as early as May 11.
-If your check has still not been cashed by the end of May, you probably did not get the lucky draw.
+USCIS starts cashing checks from lottery designees as early as May 11.
+If they have not cashed your check by the end of May, you probably did not get the lucky draw.
 You can track your application status by logging into the USCIS website and inputting your 13-character receipt number.

 - Beginning in June, standard applications are processed.
-Most petition results are issued between June and September.
+The government reveals most petition results between June and September.
 Keep in touch with your human resources staff or attorney while awaiting the results.
 USCIS might request further documentation from you or your employer.